EMFs from power lines is not what you would call a hot topic.

 The EMFs from underground powerlines are slightly different.
-The electric fields will usually be negligible because they are screened by soil, concrete, sand etc. But because underground cables tend to be buried close to the surface the magnetic fields at ground level are often very high, higher than from overhead cables because they are closer to you.
-But the EMFs fall off more rapidly than those from overhead wires because the cables are closer together and they cancel out each other’s effects more effectively.
+The electric fields will usually be negligible because they are screened by soil, concrete, sand etc. But because underground cables tend to be buried close to the surface the magnetic fields at ground level can be high, except for the fact that the cables tend to be closer together than for overhead cables so the magnetic fields cancel out.

 Can I Tell if a Power Line is Dangerous By Looking At It?